Venture-Miner/Linea-Dev-Cook-Off-Mini-Bootcamp/README.md

    export default deployFrogJump;
    ```

+3. Change the `version` settings for the `solidity` compiler in the `hardhat.config.ts` to be `0.8.19` (line `24`)

+   - You can find this file in the `packages/hardhat` directory

-3. Deploy the contract and interact with it in the frontend using the `debugger` page
+4. Deploy the `FrogJump` contract and interact with it in the frontend using the `debugger` page

 ### Building a dApp with ScaffoldETH-2

 1. Visit [Speedrun Ethereum](https://speedrunethereum.com/)
 2. Follow the [Challenge #0: 🎟 Simple NFT Example](https://speedrunethereum.com/challenge/simple-nft-example)
-3. Modify the `nftsMetadata.ts` file under `packages/nextjs/utils/simpleNFT` with the file in this repository
+3. Replace the `nftsMetadata.ts` file under `packages/nextjs/utils/simpleNFT` with the [file in this repository](./nftsMetadata.ts)
+   - Credits to the [Efrogs](https://linktr.ee/efrogs) maintainers for the NFT Collection and [Element](https://element.market/collections/ethereum-frogs) Market for hosting the images
+   - You may want to edit the `NFTCard.tsx` component under `packages/nextjs/components/simpleNFT` folder to display the frog images correctly
+     - For example, you can change the `className` of the `NFT Image` to display a squared box by using `className="h-60 w-60"` (read more about this in the [Tailwind docs](https://tailwindcss.com/docs/width))
 4. Complete the challenge and deploy your dApp to Linea Sepolia testnet
 5. Verify your contract
-6. View your collection in [Testnet Opensea](https://testnets.opensea.io/)
+6. View your collection in [Testnets Opensea](https://testnets.opensea.io/)
 7. (Optional) Deploy your dApp to a hosting service like Vercel or similar